 The village study offered the opportunity to model changes in kinship relationships over the eighteenth and nineteenth centuries for property-holding groups in general.
 In the conclusion to Kinship in Neckarhausen, 1700-1870, he dealt largely with the German middle classes during the nineteenth century.
 His work so far suggests three areas of comparative social history that he would like to explore during 2010-11 by examining nineteenth-century German middle-class autobiographies: the meaning and usefulness of kinship networks over the course of one’s life; the self-understanding of work in terms of career patterns and occupational identity; the international distribution of many German families during the nineteenth century as well as the distribution of work roles.

-Sabean, David Warren, and Christopher Howard Johnson, ed.
-2013.
+with Christopher Howard Johnson, eds.
 Blood and Kinship.
 Matter for Metaphor from Ancient Rome to the Present.
-New York [u.a.]: Berghahn Books.
+New York, NY: Berghahn, 2013.

-Sabean, David Warren, David Martin Luebke, Jared Poley, and Daniel C. Ryan, ed.
-2012.
+with David Martin Luebke, Jared Poley, and Daniel C. Ryan, eds.
 Conversion and the Politics of Religion in Early Modern Germany.
-New York: Berghahn Books.
+New York, NY: Berghahn, 2012.

-Sabean, David Warren, and Malina Stefanovska, ed.
-2012.
+with Malina Stefanovska, eds.
 Space and Self in Early Modern European Cultures.
-Toronto: University of Toronto Press.
+Toronto: University of Toronto Press, 2012.

 Dr. Mani Shekhar Singh